Methods of free probability: 12c. Free cumulants

 (3) We are therefore led to the conclusions in the statement.
 All this was of course quite brief, and for details here, we refer for instance to Nica-Speicher \cite{nsp}. \end{proof}

-Observe that the above result leads among others to a more conceptual explanation for Conclusion 12.15, with the equalities and non-equalities there simply coming from:
+Observe that the above result leads among others to a more conceptual explanation for Conclusion 12.16, with the equalities and non-equalities there simply coming from:

-Finally, in what regards more advanced aspects, in relation with the moment formula $M_k=\sum_{\pi\in D(k)}t^{|\pi|}$, this ideally requires quantum groups, and more specifically easy quantum groups, and we will talk about this at the end of this chapter.
+Finally, in what regards more advanced aspects, in relation with the moment formula $M_k=\sum_{\pi\in D(k)}t^{|\pi|}$, this ideally requires quantum groups, and more specifically easy quantum groups, and we will talk about this in chapter 13 below.
 As an advertisement for that material, however, let us record in advance the following statement:

 \begin{theorem} The free uniform orthogonal easy quantum groups $G\subset O_N^+$, and their associated categories of partitions $D\subset P$, all coming from subsets $L\subset\mathbb N$, are

 with $D$ consisting of the partitions $\pi\in NC$ whose blocks have lengths belonging to $L\subset\mathbb N$.
 The free cumulants of the corresponding measures are given by the formula